Main series formats

 Qualifying (1 lap)

-Qualifying is a 1 lap one-shot qualifying session which immediately follows Warm-Up, with no stoppage in between the two sessions, and sets the grid for Race 1.
+Qualifying is a 1 lap one-shot qualifying session which immediately follows Warm-Up, with no stoppage in between the two sessions, and it sets the grid for Race 1.
 Each driver has one opportunity to set a lap time, testing a drivers ability to set a fast lap time on demand.

 Once every driver has crossed the start line and begun their qualifying lap, the green flag is exchanged for the chequered flag, bringing each drivers qualifying session to an end once they complete their lap.
 If any driver manages to start a second lap before the chequered flag is displayed, their second lap time will be ignored.